BibleReadingPlan/BibleReadingPlans/README.md

 1. The call to the method which checks on whether or not there are any new reading plans is moved from the method which initializes the administrative settings to the __construct() method in order to make sure all new or corrected plans are available even if the administrative settings are not accessed after an upgrade.

-1. Scripture reference for Book of Common Prayer, 2019, Anglican Church in North America -- Evening Prayer for 2 Aug is corrected.
+2. Scripture references in a number of places where the references were from a specific verse to the end of the chapter for the Book of Common Prayer, 2019, Anglican Church in North America for the ESV API are corrected.

 ### 2.0.1